 |---|---|---|

-| Developed range | The market has a prior upper boundary that can be tested. | Shows which upper boundary must later be accepted or rejected. |
+| Developed range | The market has a prior upper boundary that can be tested. | Shows which range high must later be accepted or rejected. |

-| Distribution-like background | The market has already shown signs of supply, weak result, or poor higher progress. | Separates UTAD from a random failed breakout. |
+| Distribution-like background | The market has already shown supply, weak result, or poor higher progress. | Separates UTAD from a random failed breakout. |

-| Probe above the range high | Price briefly tests above the prior upper area. | Starts the UTAD test, but later behavior must confirm rejection or acceptance. |
+| Probe above the range high | Price briefly tests above the prior upper area. | Starts the UTAD test, but does not complete the reading by itself. |

 | Failed acceptance above the upper area | Price cannot hold or build structure above the prior high. | Strengthens the UTAD case. |